pulumi/terraform-provider-aws/website/docs/r/dx_connection.html.markdown

 ~> **NOTE:** Changing the value of `request_macsec` will cause the resource to be destroyed and re-created.

-* `skip_destroy` - (Optional) Set to true if you do not wish the connection to be deleted at destroy time, and instead just removed from the Terraform state.
+* `skip_destroy` - (Optional) Set to true if you do not wish the connection to be deleted at destroy time, and instead just removed from the state.
 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference